alepalermo/squirrel/README.md

 }
 ```

-And build the Qhere clause with it:
+And build the WHERE clause with it:
 ```go
 filters := Example{Name:"someone", ID: 1}